G-PORTAL/gpcore-cli/README.md

 input, you can do this with hooks.
-Create a file in the same package with the same name of the action (auto generated file), but with the prefix ```_pre.go``` to execute code before the action and ```_post.go``` to execute code after the action but before the outout is printed.
+Create a file in the same package with the same name of the action (auto generated file), but with the prefix ```_pre.go``` to execute code before the action and ```_post.go``` to execute code after the action but before the output is printed.
 As an example, see ```project/list_post.go```.

 ### Ongoing tasks

-- on login to api: check if user/pass is set, if so mark it as admin
-- catch unauthorized error and ask for user/pass
+* catch unauthorized error and ask for user/pass

-* Migrate code generation to Jennifer for more advanced stuff (pagination)
 * Pagination support for long lists (pending because of Jennifer migration)
 * Complete the API endpoints, so everything is accessible through the CLI tool